crystalshamo/SpendWise/README.md

 ##  How to Run the App

-> ⚠**Important Note:** This project requires [Android Studio](https://developer.android.com/studio) to run.
+> **Important Note:** This project requires [Android Studio](https://developer.android.com/studio) to run.
 The `google-services.json` file and API keys have been removed from the public repo for security.
 You'll need to connect your own Firebase project to run the app locally.

 **Step-by-Step Setup**